 - 100 ml water

 - Cut the sweet potatoes into large cubes and place in steamer and steam for about 15-20 minutes over high heat until fork-tender.
 Drain off some water after steaming if any.
 Mashed the sweet potatoes while still warm with a fork or you can put it in a blender or use an immersion blender to blend until smooth

 - Sprinkle in the salt and tapioca starch and knead the dough with your hand until you can get a smooth dough.
 If it feels a bit dry, you can add a bit of warm water, likewise, if it's too wet, add a bit more tapioca flour.
 Roll the dough into an oval shape about 2 inches in size

 - While the sweet potatoes are steaming, prepare a medium to large pot and pour in 1200 ml of water.
 Bring to a boil and then add in the sugar, pinch of salt and pandan leaves.
 Lower the heat to let it gently simmer for 15 minutes and keep it warm on very low heat while you are preparing the rest

 Prepare coconut sauce:

 - In another small saucepan, add in the coconut cream, water, and salt and let it heat on low heat for about 15 minutes.
 Do not boil the coconut cream.
 Turn off the heat and set aside

-- This dessert can be served warm, room temperature or cold.
-Ladle some sweet potato dumplings along with the thickened syrup into a serving bowl and drizzle with generous amount of coconut cream sauce and enjoy!
+- This dessert can be served warm or room temperature.
+Ladle some sweet potato dumplings along with the thickened syrup into a serving bowl and drizzle with a generous amount of coconut cream sauce and enjoy!